AusDTO/gov-au-beta/CONTRIBUTING.md

 ### <a name="submitting-a-pr">Submitting a pull request</a>

-To help us get a better understanding of the issue you're submitting, follow our [ISSUE TEMPLATE](https://github.com/AusDTO/gov-au-beta/blob/develop/.github/ISSUE_TEMPLATE.md) and the guidelines it describes.

 ### Submitting a pull request

 Here are a few guidelines to follow when submitting a pull request: